ATTX-project/ATTX-project.github.io/attx_project/Containerized-testing.md

 * `runContainerTests` - for running tests in the CI environment or a closed test setup, and for this one needs the Gradle property `-PtestEnv=CI`.
 This task will build and run the tests inside a container on the same network as the other containers without the need of exposing all the ports.

 Running the tests inside the container:
-* `gradle -PregistryURL=attx-dev:5000 -PsnapshotRepoURL=http://attx-dev:8081 -Penv=dev -PtestEnv=CI clean runContainerTests`
+* `gradle -PregistryURL=attx-dev:5000 -PsnapshotRepoURL=http://attx-dev:8081 -PtestEnv=CI clean runContainerTests`

 Run the test locally and exposing the ports.
 At the end of the tests the containers are removed:
-* `gradle -PregistryURL=attx-dev:5000  -PsnapshotRepoURL=http://attx-dev:8081 -Penv=dev clean runIntegTests`
+* `gradle -PregistryURL=attx-dev:5000  -PsnapshotRepoURL=http://attx-dev:8081 -PtestEnv=dev clean runIntegTests`

 Run the test locally from console and exposing the container ports:
-* `gradle -PregistryURL=attx-dev:5000  -PsnapshotRepoURL=http://attx-dev:8081 -Penv=dev clean runIntegTests`
+* `gradle -PregistryURL=attx-dev:5000  -PsnapshotRepoURL=http://attx-dev:8081 -PtestEnv=dev -PrunEnv=console clean runIntegTests`

 Test reports are exported to the folder configured in `copyReportFiles` task (default `$buildDir/reports/`).